kr0lik/yii2-tree-manager/README.md

 }
 ```

-You can add quantity to name of node, by making scope, what will adding to the end of name: "Some name (quantity)".
+You can add quantity to name of node, by making scope, what will adding to the end of name: "Some name (quantity)" or "Some name (sum/total)".
 For example:

 ActiveQuery.php
 ```php